-In an effort to halt the spread of the Wuhan coronavirus, airlines globally have made announcements to either suspend or decrease flights to mainland China.
-This move also comes in line with government advisory against travel to that region.
+In an effort to halt the spread of the coronavirus, airlines globally have made announcements to either suspend or decrease flights to affected destinations.

-Here’s a list of airlines that have made changes to their China services.
+Here’s a list of airlines that have made changes to their routes.

 Following the cancellation of flights to mainland China, the airlines will now suspend in-flight dining services, as well as the distribution of blankets, cushions, and newspapers to passengers on these flights.